PSU3D0/formualizer/README.md

 Formualizer is a full spreadsheet engine you can embed anywhere:

-- Engine: evaluates Excel‑style formulas with hundreds of built‑ins, dependency tracking, and cycle detection
+- Engine: evaluates Excel‑style formulas with hundreds of built‑ins, dependency tracking, cycle detection, and deterministic volatility policies
-- Workbook: engine‑backed, mutable sheets/cells/ranges; streaming loaders; batch APIs; changelog/undo/redo
-- Storage: Arrow columnar backing for fast vectorized operations and large data
+- Storage: Arrow columnar backing with spill overlays, parallel evaluation, and staged graph building for fast recalcs on large workbooks
-- Modes: demand‑driven or deferred graph building for snappy edits and scalable recomputation
+- Dialects: tokenizer/parser handle Excel and OpenFormula syntax with the same AST surface used throughout the stack
+- Tooling: streaming loaders, undoable change logs, and tracing hooks surface engine internals for profiling or telemetry
-- Bindings: first‑class Python and WASM surfaces for scripting and the web
+- Bindings: first‑class Python and WASM APIs mirror the Rust workbook so scripting and browser clients share behavior

-Use what you need: parse only, evaluate formulas against your own data, or use the workbook surface for a batteries‑included experience.
+Use what you need: parse only, run the engine against your own sheet model, or let the workbook crate manage ingestion, evaluation, and ergonomics.

-## Crates
+## Core Crates

-- crates/formualizer-parse: Tokenizer/Parser/Pretty
-- crates/formualizer-eval: Evaluation engine with Arrow-backed storage, planning, and built‑ins
-- crates/formualizer-workbook: Engine‑backed `Workbook` with sheets/cells/ranges, batch APIs, and changelog/undo/redo
+- `formualizer-parse`: tokenizer, parser, and pretty printer that turn raw formula text into a dialect-aware AST shared by every other crate.
+Best when you are linting formulas, performing static analysis, or building custom tooling that stops at the parse tree.
+- `formualizer-eval`: Arrow-backed calculation engine with dependency graph, incremental recomputation, and extensible built-ins.
+Best for power users who already own workbook storage but want Formualizer's evaluator, planning, and telemetry primitives.
+- `formualizer-workbook`: high-level workbook surface with sheets, batch editors, undo/redo, staged formulas, and optional IO backends.
+Best choice for most integrations—it provides a stable API that mirrors what the Python and WASM bindings expose.

+### Choosing the right Rust layer

+- `formualizer-parse` is for parsing only.
+Reach for it when you need tokens, ASTs, or pretty-printing without executing formulas.
+- `formualizer-eval` fits when you want full evaluation control, custom resolvers, or to embed the engine in an existing data model.
+Expect to manage ingestion and cell storage yourself.
+- `formualizer-workbook` is the recommended default.
+It wraps the engine with ergonomic sheet APIs, keeps staged formulas in sync, and stays API-compatible with downstream bindings.

 ## Bindings